Verdigris is an energy intelligence and building automation service.

 Verdigris uses statistical methods to map the impact of outdoor weather on indoor temperature.
 Indoor building temperature can then be inferred from weather forecasts.
 The following figure shows the scaled difference between indoor temperature forecast and the most comfort temperature for the demo week.

 This pattern demonstrates the periodic variance between weather and indoor temperature.
 It matches intuition.
-The delta between indoor and outdoor temperature for GLOBAL 2000 building is minimal during the daytime and widest at night time.
+The delta between indoor and outdoor temperature for Fortune 500 building is minimal during the daytime and widest at night time.

 Occupancy is derived using a stochastic model.
 The model estimates how long people will stay in the building using a Gamma Distribution.
-The GLOBAL 2000 building badge-in data is combined to generate an occupancy estimation.
+The Fortune 500 building badge-in data is combined to generate an occupancy estimation.

 In the plot below, weekend days with lower peak occupancy are visually identifiable.
 The shape of the occupancy curves appear roughly similar.
 People appear to badge into the office at similar times but in fewer number.